Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 parameters:

 - ``bg_color`` : an array of three floating point values that controls the background color.
-- ``fg_color`` : an array of three floating point values that controls the forground color.
-Foreground colors indicte the color of annotations and mesh plot lines.
+- ``fg_color`` : an array of three floating point values that controls the foreground color.
+The foreground color is used to color annotations and mesh plot lines.
 - ``annotations`` : controls if annotations are rendered or not.
 Valid values are ``"true"`` and ``"false"``.
 - ``render_bg`` : controls if the background is rendered or not.
 If no background is rendered, the background will appear transparent.
 Valid values are ``"true"`` and ``"false"``.